troperville

 When Board James is bored, he plays some board games.

-Board James is a Cinemassacre Web Original series, created and starred by James Rolfe, of The Angry Video Game Nerd fame.
-You can find the series here
+Board James is a Cinemassacre Web Video series, created by and starring James Rolfe.
+You can find the series here.

-Board James is a pretty normal guy, a kid at heart who collects a great variety of Board Games as a hobby, and reviews them.
-Sometimes Board James does his reviews alone, and from time to time he's joined by his friend: Motherfucker Mike, who is a bit of a cheater when it comes to playing the games.
+Board James is a pretty normal guy, a kid at heart who collects a great variety of Board Games as a hobby and reviews them.
+Sometimes Board James does his reviews alone, but from time to time he's joined by his best friend Motherfucker Mike, who is a bit of a cheater when it comes to playing the games.
 And when there's a place on the board for an extra player, there's Bad Luck Bootsy, an annoying but friendly guy who is prone to ruining the games and who causes nothing but trouble to James, Mike and himself.

 Board Games reviewed (in chronological order)